latent-to/developer-docs/docs/learn/synchronized-halving.md

 - Predictable Root Subnet influence patterns
 - Elimination of liquidation disadvantages

-**Implementation trade-offs**: While synchronization solves the asymmetry problems, it requires accepting lower maximum ALPHA supplies for some cohorts and implementing either hard-stop or Zeno-style emission tails.
+**Implementation trade-offs**: While synchronization solves the asymmetry problems, it requires accepting different maximum ALPHA supplies for some cohorts and implementing either hard-stop or Zeno-style emission tails.
 Scaling the TAO-weight parameter with each halving ensures consistent root dynamics.

 **The result**: A mathematically cleaner system with fairer outcomes for every subnet cohort, predictable tokenomics for builders and users, and elimination of timing-based advantages that have nothing to do with subnet performance or value creation.